feng3245/PeopleCounter/WRITEUP.md

 You can use this document as a template for providing your project write-up.
 However, if you have a different format you prefer, feel free to use it as long as you answer all required questions.
+## Model used

+Tensorflow model for single shot detection at http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v2_coco_2018_03_29.tar.gz

 ## Explaining Custom Layers

-I've added the cpu extension for the mobile net single shot detection model

-There might be reasons to handle customer layers either of your own operations or any that wasn't supported by the model converter.
-You can either manually create your own extension or simply use your operator with output of the network
+There might be reasons to handle custom layers either of your own operations or any that wasn't supported by the model converter.
+You can either manually create your own extension or simply use your operator with output of the network that was converted using the model converter.
+Custom are layers not directly supported by the model converter and the need to convert custom layers is due to operators not directly recognized or supported by the model converter.
+You seldomly need to work with custom layers.

 ## Comparing Model Performance